-The criteria for the fit and proper person test are in section 10 of the Civil Aviation Act 1990 (the Act).
-Section 10(2) of the Act allows the Director to also consider additional matters such as factors specified in the Rules.
-Section 11 of the Act defines the rights of individuals and requires a set procedure in case of adverse determinations.
+The criteria for the FPP test are The FPP test is set out in section 80 10 of the Civil Aviation Act 2023 1990 (the Act).
+Section 80(2) 10(2) of the Act specifies that allows the Director may to also consider additional matters as relevant, such as factors specified in the Rules.
+Section 82 11 of the Act defines the rights of persons affected by a proposed adverse decision, individuals and sets out the process the Director must follow in the case of a proposed adverse decision. requires a set procedure in case of adverse determinations.